Matthias Jabs: Michael Schenker's short stint back in the group

 Following the addition of Jabs, Scorpions left RCA for Mercury Records in the United States and Harvest/EMI Electrola worldwide to record their next album, Lovedrive.
 Michael Schenker also returned to the group for a short period during the recordings for the album.
 This gave the band three guitarists (though Schenker's contribution to the final release was limited to only three songs).
 The result was Lovedrive, an album which some critics consider to be the pinnacle of their career.
 Containing such fan favourites as "Loving You Sunday Morning", "Always Somewhere", "Lovedrive", "Holiday" and the instrumental "Coast to Coast", it firmly cemented the 'Scorpions formula' of hard rock songs mixed with melodic ballads.

 After the completion and release of the album the band decided to retain Michael in the band, forcing Jabs to leave.
 However, in April 1979, after only a few weeks on the tour, Michael quit.
 Jabs was immediately brought in to permanently replace him.

-Jabs' playing style was a large part of Lovedrives fresher, newer, heavier sound.
+Jabs's playing style was a large part of Lovedrives fresher, newer, heavier sound.
 This "Van Halen-like" sound would become the band's signature as it would propel them into superstardom in the 1980s.

 In 2000, he was awarded the city of Hanover plaque and the Cross of Merit on Ribbon (Verdienstkreuz am Bande) of the Lower Saxony Order of Merit.